Cycling along Glen Bruar to Bruar Lodge

 ok fab

 Heading in from Calvine, the route to Bruar Lodge at the base of Beinn Dearg is on a fine estate track, on which the use of a sturdy bike is recommended.
 The track has been smoothed in recent years, so a hybrid-bike might suffice.
-There is one substantial bike climb on the way in (and again and the way out), which also means there's a fair bit of fun to be enjoyed freewheeling downhill.
+There is one substantial bike climb on the way in (and again on the way out), which also means there's a fair bit of fun to be enjoyed freewheeling downhill.

 The hike up Beinn Dearg is fairly short.
 There is an initial steep climb through tough heather, but once above this, the route is on a gentle incline with fine views around.